MindsIgnited/ai-activity-summary/SETUP.md

 **Important Notes for GitLab API:**
 - The token needs appropriate scopes to read project data
+- **User-Specific Data**: The application will only fetch activities created by the user whose access token is being used
 - Project IDs can be found in the project's main page URL
 - If no projects are specified, the app will fetch from all accessible projects
 - Supports both GitLab.com and self-hosted GitLab instances
+- **Privacy**: Only your own commits, merge requests, issues, and comments will be included in the summary

 ### Slack API
 1. Go to https://api.slack.com/apps